The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Background and Motivation

 \subsection{Zone Write versus Zone Append}

 Recall from \S\ref{sec:intro} that ZNS provides the Zone Write and Zone Append primitives for a host to issue writes to a zone.
 Their key difference is that Zone Write requires the host to issue writes serially and specify the offset in each write, while Zone Append offloads address assignment to ZNS SSDs and enables the host to issue concurrent writes that exploit intra-zone parallelism.
-Note that ZNS can only have one outstanding Zone Write command issued to a zone at a time, and the host cannot execute new Zone Write or Zone Append commands in the same zone if there exists any outstanding Zone Write command that is being executed; otherwise, the new commands may modify the write pointer that is being updated by the outstanding Zone Write command.
+Existing ZNS devices and host software typically allow only one outstanding Zone Write per zone in order to maintain the write pointer invariant; otherwise, concurrent Zone Write and Zone Append commands may violate the sequential-write requirement.

 We conduct evaluation on a single ZN540 ZNS SSD \cite{zn540} in our testbed (see \S\ref{subsec:settings} for testbed details) to show how Zone Append improves write performance over Zone Write.
 We issue write requests of 4\,KiB, 8\,KiB, and 16\,KiB to the ZNS SSD.
 We also vary the number of open zones in the ZNS SSD.
 We write a total of 512\,GiB of data and measure the write throughput.
-We report the average throughput results over five runs, with the error bars showing the 95\% confidence intervals under the Student's t-distribution (note that some error bars may be invisible due to small derivations).
+We report the average throughput results over five runs, with the error bars showing the 95\% confidence intervals under the Student's t-distribution (note that some error bars may be invisible due to small deviations).
 Figure~\ref{fig:motivation} shows the write throughput results.